FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 $ git add CHANGELOG.md && git commit && git push
 ```

-Also remember to update update.freshrss.org so that it takes into account the current development version.
+Also remember to update update.freshrss.org so that it takes the current development version into account.